Becoming a Data Architect

-Most data and other computer network architects work in an office setting and little physical activity is demanded of the job.
+Most data and other computer network architects work in an office setting, and little physical activity is demanded of the job.
 While much of their work may be completed independently, some team collaboration may be required for certain projects.
 Data architects work full-time, with a possibility of overtime.
 Most data architects have a bachelor's degree in information technology (IT), as well as years of experience in the IT field.
-The following table lists common requirements to become a data architect:

 |Degree Level||Bachelor's degree|